 Why Many Women with Alcohol Use Disorders Do Not Seek Treatment

 Many of the reasons that women use alcohol are similar to the reasons that men use alcohol; however, women in treatment for alcohol use disorders often have significantly different experiences that men do.
-According to the book Women Under the Influence, there are various reasons for this.
+Some of these reasons may include:

 - Women in treatment for alcohol use disorders are five times more likely than men to have a history of sexual abuse.
 For many, this is embarrassing and disturbing, and it may keep a number of women from seeking treatment.

 - Women often begin abusing alcohol to deal with the effects of a crisis, such as a divorce, losing a child, or unemployment.
 In addition, women are more likely to begin drinking heavily after a child grows up and leaves the home.
 These issues are often difficult for women to discuss and may keep them from treatment.